Frequently Asked Questions (FAQs)

 If all courses are completed successfully, the program can be completed in 4 years.

 While WCU does not provide student housing, there are many housing opportunities in the area.
 Please contact the School of Pharmacy Office of Student Affairs for assistance.

 Q. What are the job prospects for PharmD graduates?

 Both the nation and California are in need of pharmacists due to an increased use of prescription medications and an aging population.
-The U.S. Bureau of Labor Statistics projects that employment of pharmacists nationally is expected to increase by 14 percent from 2012 to 2020, faster than the average for all occupations. (http://www.bls.gov/ooh/Healthcare/Pharmacists.htm)
+The U.S. Bureau of Labor Statistics projects that employment of pharmacists nationally is expected to increase by 6 percent from 2016 to 2026, about as fast as the average for all occupations. (http://www.bls.gov/ooh/Healthcare/Pharmacists.htm)